Claudia Sheinbaum: Cool-headed Scientist Seeking To Lead Mexico - UrduPoint

 Claudia Sheinbaum: Cool-headed Scientist Seeking To Lead Mexico

-Mexico City, (APP - UrduPoint / Pakistan Point News - 27th May, 2024) Mexican ruling party candidate Claudia Sheinbaum, a cool-headed scientist dubbed the "ice lady" by her rivals, is the front-runner to lead a country known for its passion, tragedy and machismo culture.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 31st May, 2024) Mexican ruling party candidate Claudia Sheinbaum, a cool-headed scientist dubbed the "ice lady" by her main rival, is the front-runner to lead a country known for its passion, tragedy and machismo culture.

-The left-wing ex-Mexico City mayor with a serious demeanor and a PhD in energy engineering is the favorite in the polls to triumph on June 2 and become Mexico's first woman president.
+The left-wing ex-Mexico City mayor with a serious demeanor and a background in climate science is the favorite in the polls to triumph on Sunday and become Mexico's first woman president.

-The granddaughter of Bulgarian and Lithuanian Jewish migrants, Sheinbaum is riding high on the popularity of outgoing left-wing President Andres Manuel Lopez Obrador, a close ally and mentor.
+The granddaughter of Bulgarian and Lithuanian Jewish migrants, Sheinbaum is riding high on the popularity of outgoing President Andres Manuel Lopez Obrador, a fellow leftist and mentor.

 Sheinbaum was born in Mexico City to parents caught up in the turmoil of the early 1960s, when students and other activists were seeking to end the Institutional Revolutionary Party's long grip on power.